HashKeyCloud/cosmos-monitor/README.md

   sputnikOperatorAddr: "cosmosvaloperxxxxx,cosmosvaloperyyyy"    # The address starts with "cosmosvaloper"
   teritoriOperatorAddr: "teritorivaloperxxxxx,teritorivaloperyyyy"    # The address starts with "teritorivaloper"
   xplaOperatorAddr: "xplavaloperxxxxx,xplavaloperyyyy"    # The address starts with "xplavaloper"
+  zetaOperatorAddr: "zetavaloperxxxxx,zetavaloperyyyy"    # The address starts with "zetavaloper"

   timeInterval: 600  # Monitoring time interval.
 600 means the cosmos-monitor runs every 600 seconds
   blockInterval: 100 # Used to calculate the recent signature rate.
 100 means to count the signatures rate of the last 100 blocks